-WINDOW ROCK, Ariz. - Attorney General Ethel Branch announced July 24, that Deane Katherine Johnson, the former office maintenance specialist for the Oak Springs Chapter has pled guilty to a charge of Theft from a Tribal Organization, a federal felony offense.

-In the plea agreement, Johnson admitted that in her position with the Oak Springs Chapter she knowingly and willfully took approximately \$39,251.23 of funds belonging to the Chapter for her own use and the use of others.
+WINDOW ROCK - Attorney General Ethel Branch announced today that Deane Katherine Johnson, the former Office Maintenance Specialist for the Oak Springs Chapter has pled guilty to a charge of Theft from a Tribal Organization, a federal felony offense.
+In the plea agreement, Ms. Johnson admitted that in her position with the Oak Springs Chapter she knowingly and willfully took approximately \$39,251.23 of funds belonging to the Chapter for her own use and the use of others.

-"For too long, Chapter Officials and Employees have taken advantage of their positions to enrich themselves and their families at the expense of the Navajo Nation," Branch said.
+"For too long, Chapter Officials and Employees have taken advantage of their positions to enrich themselves and their families at the expense of the Navajo Nation," said Attorney General Ethel Branch.
 "Navajo DOJ will not turn a blind eye to abuse by tribal officials.
-We will continue to work with our law enforcement partners to protect the Nation's limited financial resources and ensure those who take advantage of their positions receive the punishment they deserve."
+We will continue to work with our law enforcement partners to protect the Nation's limited financial resources and ensure those who take advantage of their positions receive the punishment they deserve," she continued.

 An audit conducted by the Navajo Nation Office of the Auditor General led to the investigation that resulted in this guilty plea.
 The Auditor General, with the assistance of the Navajo Office of the Prosecutor, completed the investigation.
 The tribal investigation was turned over to the United States Attorney for the District of Arizona and the Flagstaff Federal Bureau of Investigation for prosecution in federal court.